Road to Recovery or Circle of Death…Is Foam Rolling Good for You?

 3 Surprising Reasons Foam Rolling Won't Fix Back Pain or Enhance Athletic Performance

 Foam roller devotees swear by foam rolling and tout its benefits.
 There are those like me who believe grinding away on a foam roller is more of a band-aid because of the passive nature of the modality.
-While it might ease the pain, short term, it doesn’t address the underlying cause of pain because usually… that is much deeper.
+While it might ease the pain, short-term, it doesn’t address the underlying cause of pain because usually… that is much deeper.

 So, what are the negative to foam rolling?
 And is there a better option?

-During my initial consultation, I ask new clients an important question: what is their RECOVERY ROUTINE or WHAT DO THEY DO TO HELP EASE THEIR PAIN?
-More often than not their answer includes foam rolling.
+More often than not, their answer includes foam rolling.
 It’s easy to see why people use them.
 I found thousands of YouTube videos and articles suggesting foam roller exercises to CORRECT POSTURE.
 There are plenty of gizmos advertised that are excellent at TREATING NECK PAIN.
 Social media is constantly abuzz with pro-foam roller posts in exercise groups.

 “You can manipulate the tissue all you want.
 You can loosen it, make it more relaxed, whatever, but manually manipulating it can’t train it.
 Now you CAN train the tissue properly to fix pain and not manually manipulate it, but it’s a hell of a lot harder.”

-Find more info about “Posture Faux-Pas” in our blog post “Good Posture & You”
+Find more info about “Posture Faux-Pas” in our blog post “Good Posture & You.”

 TRANSLATION